Authorization Rules

 Once a draft authorization rule has been created and is running in shadow mode, it's important to measure its performance before promoting it to active status.
 Lithic provides performance reports that give insights into how a rule would impact transactions, whether in draft or active mode.
 These reports help you assess the effectiveness of the rule by tracking how it influences transaction approvals and declines.

-Receive Performance Data
+Retrieve Performance Data

 Example Response: